-When you register or subscribe to the Ancestry Community, you will provide personal information (such as your name, address, telephone number, and credit card) that we use to manage your account; other Ancestry members cannot see this information.
-In addition you will have a public profile that helps you connect with other users.
+When you register on or subscribe to Ancestry, you will provide personal information (such as your name, email address, and credit card information) that we use to manage your account; other than your name (if you choose to share your name in your profile settings), other Ancestry users cannot see this information.
+You will have a public Ancestry profile that you can control and that helps you connect with other users.

 Your member profile lets you share information about yourself with others in the Ancestry Community.
-Although profiles are public by nature, you can control what information other members can see.
+Although profiles are public by default, you can control what information you want other users to see.

 By default your profile will always display:

-You can also add a photo, location, research interests, and more to your profile.
-For more information and instructions, see our Help Center.
+You can also add additional personal information (such as gender, age, and occupation), a photo, location, research interests, and more to your profile.
+For more information and instructions, see our Support Center.

 It is important to us that you feel safe communicating with other members of the Ancestry Community, so we’ve created an online messaging service that lets our users contact each other anonymously.
-When another member sends you a message, you’ll receive an alert in your Ancestry inbox and an email.
-You can respond through the Ancestry.com website without sharing any personal contact information.
-You can also display your email address publicly so other members can contact you directly, choose not to communicate with anyone, or block specific users.
-To update your contact preferences, go to “Account” and select "Site Preferences".
+When another user sends you a message, you’ll receive an alert in your Ancestry inbox and an email.
+You can respond through the Ancestry website without sharing any personal contact information with the sender (except your username).
+Ancestry stores these messages as described in our Privacy Statement.

-When you participate in the Ancestry Community, you are interacting with people across the globe who are members of one of several Ancestry.com websites (including international sites such as Ancestry.co.uk as well as our sister site, Mundia.com).
+When you participate in the Ancestry Community, you may interact with people across the globe who are members of one of several Ancestry websites (including sites such as Ancestry.co.uk and Ancestry.ca).
 Here’s how they can view your activity:

 Member Connect Activity

-Our Member Connect service helps you discover other members who are researching the same family lines.
-When you connect with other members, they can see these research activities:
+Our Member Connect service helps you discover other users who are researching the same family lines.
+When you connect with other users, they can see these research activities:

 To change these settings, go to Activity Preferences.